Navigator Gas: Services

-Board of Directors
+Board of directors

+As of June 2023, Navigator Holdings Ltd.'s board of directors is made up of Dag von Appen (Non-Executive Chairman of the Board and Director), Yngvil Åsheim, Dr. Heiko Fischer, Janette Marx, Dr. Anita Odedra, Peter Stokes and Florian Weidinger.

+Navigator's biggest shareholders are BW Group Limited of Bermuda, and Ultranav International ApS of Denmark, which each own approximately 29% of Navigator Holdings Ltd.

-Navigator's "biggest investor in Navigator Holdings is the private equity firm, WL Ross & Co which is owned by Wilbur Ross, the U. S. Secretary of Commerce.
+Former shareholders have included the private equity firm, WL Ross & Co which is owned by Wilbur Ross, the U. S. Secretary of Commerce.
 At one time Ross was the chairman of Navigator Holdings Ltd. Ross who is now at "the helm of American trade policy", has been a major investor in Navigator since November 2011.
 Ross has been on the Board of Directors of Navigator Holdings since March 2012.

 In an agreement between Navigator and WL Ross & Co LLC to "common shares to the value of $75,000,000" were issued on February 25, 2013.
 Since November 5, 2013, according to a revised Investor Rights Agreement with "WL Ross & Co.
 LLC and certain of its affiliated investment funds owning shares of our common stock", known collectively as the WLR Group, they have had the right to designate up to two individuals to be nominated to Navigator's Board.
 On July 17, 2017, Harold L (Hal) Malone, who is the Head of Transportation at the private equity firm WL Ross & Co was named as the WLR Group's designated representative.
 Malone replaced, Wendy Teramoto, who has been a key person in WL Ross & Co since it was established in 2000.

 By January 2016, WL Ross & Co was the "biggest investor" in "Navigator Holdings, a liquefied gas shipping company."
 According to Bloomberg Businessweek, at an event hosting by Navigator in New York on November 30, 2016, Ross assured Butters that "Your interest is aligned to mine.
 The U.S. economy will grow, and Navigator will be a beneficiary."